fa-ribeiro/dokuwiki-plugin-shorty/README.md

 dokuwiki-shorty-plugin
 ======================

-A dokuwiki plugin to automatically generate short urls from several services to th current page.
+A dokuwiki plugin to automatically generate short urls to the current page.